MinhBang1000/data-visualization-nycu/Homework 4/README.md

 ## Note
 - **VPN Requirement**: If you're accessing this project from outside NYCU (National Yang Ming Chiao Tung University), you'll need to connect to the NYCU VPN to load the `iris.csv` data.
 This dataset likely contains sensitive information or is restricted to NYCU's network.
+- **Number of bins**: The approximate number of bins is installed by d3 automatically.
+Please follow this address `https://stackoverflow.com/questions/43380637/javascript-d3-histogram-thresholds-producing-wrong-number-of-bins`.

 ## Features
 This project offers the following features: